roleplay ai chatbot

 Send one real message

-Do not overthink the prompt.
-Say what mood you are in, ask a question, or give the companion one simple scene to react to.
+Do not overthink what to write.
+Say what mood you're in, ask a question, or give the companion one simple moment to react to.

 step 3